Violet T. Lewis

-Lewis owned multiple other small businesses in Indianapolis, including an ice cream shop and a store selling Christmas trees and fireworks.
-She organized an additional school in Detroit, Michigan in 1939, which opened the following February.
+Lewis owned multiple small businesses in Indianapolis, including an ice cream shop and a store selling Christmas trees and fireworks.
+She started an additional school in Detroit, Michigan in 1939, which opened the following February.
 Lewis eventually closed the Indiana college once the college's success in Detroit became apparent.

 She later founded the Gamma Phi Delta sorority.

-Lewis died on March 23, 1968, at the age of 70.

 Honors and awards

 Lewis received a posthumous honorary doctorate from Wilberforce University.
 In 1992, she was inducted into the Michigan Women's Hall of Fame.
 In 2021, a portion of the M-10 highway in Detroit was named the Violet T. Lewis Memorial Highway.

+Personal life

+She married Thomas Garfield Lewis in 1920 and had two children before their divorce in 1943.
+Lewis died on March 23, 1968, at the age of 70.